Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 Figure~\ref{fig:Kinematics_AoA_0} presents the corresponding angle of attack $\alpha$ and pitch rate $\dot{\alpha}$ for the closed-loop control experiments.
 As the wing enters the gust, it pitches down to a minimum $\alpha$ at $t U_\infty / c = 2.1$, and then pitches back up to $\alpha=0$ as the wing exits the gust.
 Note that the wing in all cases does not begin to pitch immediately.
 Rather, it begins to pitch at $t U_\infty / c = 0.25$.
 Since the closed-loop controller based on lift measurements needs a lift variation to react to, the lift increases slightly before the wing reacts to it.

 An understanding of the oscillatory trend in the controlled cases can be gained by inspecting the wing's kinematics shown in figure~\ref{fig:Kinematics_AoA_0}.
 During the gust entry region ($t U_\infty / c = 0.00$ to $t U_\infty / c = 0.36$), there is a delay in the wing's pitch-down motion, which is due to the use of feedback control and the application of a low-pass moving-average filter to the sensor measurements.
 This delay coincides with the higher lift peak at $t U_\infty / c = 0.36$.
 Subsequently, the wing over corrects for the delayed pitch down motion by pitching down aggressively, leading to the local minimum at $t U_\infty / c = 0.80$.
 The high negative pitch rate $\dot{\alpha}$, along with the associated lower angle of attack $\alpha$, lead to elevated negative circulatory and added-mass forces, which cause the local minimum.
+These force contributions are discussed in greater detail in Section~\ref{Sec:ForceDecomposition}.
+This delay also decreases the controller's performance relative to the simulated controller in the Wagner-K\"ussner framework.
 Between $t U_\infty / c = 1.00$ and $t U_\infty / c = 1.80$, the wing becomes fully immersed in the gust.
 Since the flow conditions in this region are relatively constant compared to gust entry and exit regions, the wing's coefficient of lift exhibits minimal excursions from the reference coefficient of lift $C_L=0$.
 As the wing starts to exit the gust at $tU/c = 2.00$, it starts to pitch back to its reference angle of attack.
 The wing exhibits a delayed response in its pitch up motion.
 The delayed response in pitching up as the wing exits the gust leads to negative lift.
 Subsequently, the wing over corrects by aggressively pitching up, leading to elevated positive circulatory and added mass forces, and a corresponding local peak in lift at $t U_\infty / c = 2.4$.

 Figure~\ref{fig:Flowfields_GR_0.50} shows the flowfields for wing-gust encounter experiments with and without closed-loop control for gust ratio $\text{GR}=0.50$.
 As the wing without control enters the gust, the upwash creates a strong leading-edge shear layer and a subsequent LEV (e.g., see figure~\ref{fig:Flowfields_GR_0.50}b at $t U_\infty /c=0.50$).
 As the vortex grows, it induces the formation of secondary vorticity under it (e.g., see figure~\ref{fig:Flowfields_GR_0.50}c at $t U_\infty /c=1.00$).
 The shear layer continues to feed vorticity to the LEV, and the vortex grows until it separates (e.g., see figure~\ref{fig:Flowfields_GR_0.50}d at $t U_\infty /c=2.00$).
 The lift decrease coincides with the detachment of the LEV.
 The trailing-edge wake of the non-maneuvering wing experiences an upwash from the gust, causing it to bend slightly upwards.